Continuing my tour from the northern Hokkaido town of Nayoro. Part one can be read here.

-Interesting the flaura this far north changes to birch trees which I cannot recall seeing anywhere else in Japan.
-This artwork is to represent snow or ice and for sure it must get bitterly cold up this way in winter.
-I took my time this morning as the rain had just stopped and the roads all very wet.
-As I moved west towards the ocean on the nice road 239 the traffic ahead had started to make a dry line and I could really enjoy the terrific sweepers and more tight corners on a small range before dropping down to sea level.
+The flaura this far north changes to birch trees.
+This artwork is to represent snow or ice (sorry I had camera in art mode).
+Wet roads but as I moved west on route 239 the traffic ahead had started to make a dry line and I could enjoy the sweepers on a small range before dropping down to the ocean.

-And then the sun came out properly the first time in a few days and the temperatures rose as I started south along the ocean road and I might have done a little pretend dance standing on the foot pegs
+And then the sun came out properly for the first time in days and the morning warmed as I started south along the ocean road.
+Can’t tell you how great that felt.

-The coastal road is scenic with gentle curves and after the rain it was more than enjoyable just to be dry.
-Temperatures continued to rise settling around 30 degrees and super steamy which was not the best in my gear but acceptable long as I was moving.
-I had seen a poster on the wall of the hotel reception last night of a interesting looking cape that I was bypassing so I revised my route to go via there which added considerable mileage but with the roads more open and faster flowing in Hokkaido I was confident it would be achievable.
+The coastal road is scenic with gentle curves.
+Temperatures continued to rise settling around 30 degrees and steamy.
+I had seen a poster on the wall of the hotel reception last night of a interesting looking cape that I was bypassing so I revised my route to go via there which added considerable mileage but I think it will be achievable.

 Late afternoon I eventually arrived Shakotan and Cape Kamui which I had seen pictured last night.
-The scenery here is more stunning than I can capture with my basic photography.
-I would go as far to say this is the most dramatic coastline I have seen in Japan and it is a country with some stupendous ocean roads but this sits at the top of that pile for now.
-Click to enlarge any photo.
+The scenery here is stunning.
+This is the most dramatic coastline I have seen in Japan.

-I wish I had more time to see the area better and photograph the sunset but I had to ride on to Niseko, my original destination, so reluctantly I left.
-The ride south east along the rest of the cape was good also.
+I wish I had more time to see the area better but I still had to ride to Niseko my original destination so reluctantly I left but enjoyed the ride south east along the cape.

-I got a good run to Mt Niseko so decided to ride over it today rather than leave it for tomorrow.
+I got a good run to Mt Niseko so decided to ride over it late today.
 I thought you just never know with the weather I have had so far.
-The light was fading but it is not a long mountain road and I made it over on dusk.
-Alas no photos as the top was shrouded in clouds obscuring the views but the road itself was dry and rides very nice.
+Alas no photos as the top was shrouded in clouds but the road itself was dry.
 This is how it looked to the GPS which is best I can offer.

-I had not intended (originally) to stay in Niseko but every hotel room remotely close to Sapporo was booked out tonight for the fireworks festival so this was the nearest I could find along my route.
+I had not intended (originally) to stay in Niseko but every hotel room remotely close to Sapporo was booked out tonight for a fireworks festival.
 Niseko is known as Australia village in winter when it is taken over by 1000’s of Aussies who come for the skiing.
-Like any ski resort area it is dead off season but even so the prices for rooms remained high.

-Lovely ocean side ride today with interesting rock pools on my right and waterfalls tumbling down on my left.
+Scenic ocean ride today with interesting rock pools on my right and waterfalls tumbling down on my left.

 More great lunch spots, choice of a small cove one side or park on the other.
 Sitting under a shady tree won today.

 The coast road from here route 338 was incredible.
 Not only the views which were jaw dropping.
-But also almost zero cars and good surveying and surface which all went on and on.
-It has to rank up in the top ten rides in Japan.
+But also almost zero cars and good surveying.
+It has to rank up in my top ten rides in Japan.

-I met a guy touring on a 125cc scooter who recommended I visit the other side to see the wild horses so I made a detour later but just before arriving at the other cape heavy fog rolled in reducing visibility.
-Got to be some sort of curse on me this ride but it sure cooled things down nicely.
-Looking at the map below I detoured to the eastern top point before south to Misawa on mostly straight open road that allowed me to arrive not too late.
-Misawa soon became blanketed in heavy fog also all night.
+I met a guy touring on a 125cc scooter who recommended I visit the other side to see the wild horses so I made a detour later but just before arriving there heavy fog rolled in reducing visibility.
+Misawa soon became blanketed in heavy fog also which lingered all night.